 Wales, Pontpool Ski Slope

 Pontypool Ski Centre boasts a 230 metre main slope, one of the UK’s longest, a novice/beginners area, a Poma ski lift, sprinkler system and mogul run.
+Built in 1974, the slope is the oldest in Wales.
 In addition to open skiing times, the centre runs its own ski school which offers instruction for all standards of skiing and snowboarding from ‘novice to expert’.